 In summary we are using the research to:

 - Reflect on our day-to-day practice using our science engagement reflection points which are based on the different dimensions of science capital.

 - Audit and reflect on our current offer to help us recognise our strengths and to identify challenges and where there are new opportunities in our existing offer.

-- Review and improve the support and information we provide for visitors to maximize the learning opportunities of a museum visits, including teacher CPD, museum resources and home and classroom activities.
+- Review and improve the support and information we provide for visitors to maximize the experience of a museum visits, including teacher CPD and our museum, home and classroom activities.